pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 "noUnusedLocals": true,
 ```

-Nearly there, just one last thing
+Nearly there, just one last thing.

 [Prettier](https://prettier.io/) - love it or hate it, it has a purpose, and I love the purpose.
 Although admittedly for my blog, I don't need prettier, I'm used to it and could not be bothered setting up code formatting in my IDE [Webstorm](https://www.jetbrains.com/webstorm/).
+If you're not familiar with prettier, I'd suggest reading their [why page](https://prettier.io/docs/en/why-prettier.html).

 To install prettier I'll simply run this NPM command.